ryanjsalva/hello/README.md

 # hello
 This is a thing

-And this is a thing.
+And this is thing A.